ECCC-ASTD-MRD/gem/README.md

 	cmake -DCOMPILER_SUITE=gnu ..
 	# or compile with Intel
 	cmake -DCOMPILER_SUITE=intel ..
-	# NOTE, on some platforms(like XCs), do not use -DCOMPILER_SUITE
+	# NOTE, on some platforms(like XCs), do not use -DCOMPILER_SUITE, use:
 	cmake ..
 	# Create an execution environment for GEM
 	make -j work

     cd ..
 	cd work-${OS_NAME}-${COMPILER_NAME}